What is Medicare?

 - You have end-stage renal disease (your kidneys can no longer work well enough to keep you alive).

 Medicare plans offered by private insurance companies cover a wide range of benefits.
 But, they come in three basic types:

-- Plans that cover the same as Original Medicare, but most add more benefits like prescription drugs, vision and hearing.
+- Plans that cover the same as Original Medicare but may offer other benefits.
 They’re called Part C or Medicare Advantage plans.

 - Plans that offer Medicare prescription drug coverage.
 These are known as Part D plans.

 - Plans that cover costs that Original Medicare doesn’t cover.
 They’re known as Medicare supplement plans.